jmackey-astro/PION/README.txt

 conditions for the problem.
 It then writes this to a initial conditions file, which is identical to a restart/checkpointing file.

-"main_serial" will read an initial conditions file, or a restart/checkpoint/output file (they are all the same) and start/restart the simulation and run until it gets to "finishtime", at which point it will output data and stop.
-You can get a list of command-line options by typing "./main_serial" with no arguments.
+"pion_serial" will read an initial conditions file, or a restart/checkpoint/output file (they are all the same) and start/restart the simulation and run until it gets to "finishtime", at which point it will output data and stop.
+You can get a list of command-line options by typing "./pion_serial" with no arguments.

 A typical simulation run is as follows (copied from bin_serial/run.sh)
 $ ./icgen_serial pf_test_winds.txt silo
-$ ./main_serial IC_wind_test1.silo 5 1 op_criterion=1 opfreq_time=1.58e10 cooling=0 redirect=test1 outfile=/export/aibn214_1/jmackey/testing/results/wind_test1 cfl=0.1
+$ ./pion_serial IC_wind_test1.silo 5 1 op_criterion=1 opfreq_time=1.58e10 cooling=0 redirect=test1 outfile=/export/aibn214_1/jmackey/testing/results/wind_test1 cfl=0.1

 In icgen_serial, the first argument is the parameter-file, and the second tells it to write a silo file (rather than fits).